 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-Challah is an egg bread that is traditionally braided and eaten on Shabbat and other Jewish holidays.
+The bread: Challah is a braided egg bread that is traditionally eaten on Shabbat and other Jewish holidays.
 It also happens to be our preferred bread for french toast.
 It's texture is similar to brioche.
-It’s eggy and soft and oozes the feeling of home and tradition for Jewish people around the world.
+It's eggy and soft and oozes the feeling of home and tradition for Jewish people around the world.
 If you don't have challah available, you can easily substitute french bread, brioche, even a crusty artisan bread in a pinch.

 - Naomi Elberg's instagram page has everything you need to know and this youtube video will walk you through it step-by-step

 - Tori Avey's site does a great job explaining the origins of challah